- 378 species in the Neotropics

 there — "Stripe-headed Tanager" became Stripe-headed Spindalis without

-much problem — but my plea would be to avoid wholesale English name
+much problem — and, in fact, the genus Spindalis is now in different family, the Phoenicophilidae — but my plea would be to avoid wholesale English name

 changes in the quest for the "perfect" name.
 Yet, in the end, no matter